© 2025 All Rights reserved WUSF

 iStockphoto

-As the 60-day legislative session came to an end, the Florida Education Association said the legislature and governor's actions have led to a decline in SAT scores and reading and math scores and a teacher and staff shortage.
+The Florida Education Association said the Legislature and governor's actions have led to a decline in reading and math scores and a teacher and staff shortage.

-The National Education Association reported last that Florida average pay for teachers climbed to $54,875 in the 2023-24 school year, a 3.3% increase from the previous year.
-But the NEA said that the higher salary, when adjusted for inflation, fell nearly 13% from 2014-15 to 2023-24.
+The National Education Association reported last year that average pay for Florida teachers climbed to $54,875 in the 2023-24 school year, a 3.3% increase from the previous year.
+But the NEA said that the increased salary, when adjusted for inflation, fell nearly 13% from 2014-15 to 2023-24.

 "We need common sense solutions to public education issues," the FEA said.
 "Florida needs a new direction."

-In February, Florida Education Secretary lauded DeSantis for his support of education.
+In February, state Education Secretary Manny Diaz Jr. lauded DeSantis for his support of education.

-"Governor DeSantis has been steadfast in his support of Florida's students, teachers, and their families," said Commissioner of Education Manny Diaz, Jr., in a statement listing the government's achievements.
+"Gov. DeSantis has been steadfast in his support of Florida's students, teachers and their families," Diaz said in a statement listing the government's achievements.

-The Legislature failed to pass a budget bill on Friday night, but House and Senate leaders agreed on a "framework" when they return May 12.
+The Legislature failed to pass a budget bill on Friday night, but House and Senate leaders agreed on a "framework" to complete when they return May 12.

 Copyright 2025 WLRN Public Media